sunisdown/faster_cpython/pep_ast.rst

 hook a code transformer.

-Transforming the code allows to extend the Python language for specific needs.
+Transforming the code allows to extend the Python language for specific use cases.
 Transforming an Abstract Syntax Tree (AST) is a convenient way to implement an optimizer.
 It's easier to work on the AST than working on the bytecode, AST contains more information and is more high level.

 Python 3.6 optimizes the code using a peephole optimizer.
 By definition, a peephole optimizer has a narrow view of the code and so can only implement basic optimizations.
 The optimizer rewrites the bytecode.
-It is difficult to enhance because it written in C.
+It is difficult to enhance it, because it written in C.

 This PEP proposes to add an API to register AST transformers.

+A new ``-o OPTIM_TAG`` command line option is added to only load transformed code: it changes the name of searched ``.pyc`` files.
+If the ``.pyc`` file of a module is missing and the ``.py`` is available, an ``ImportError`` exception is raised import if the AST transformers required to transform the code are missing.
+The import behaviour with the default optimizer tag (``opt``) is unchanged.

-It will be possible to build a package of the transformed code: the transformation is done ahead of time.
+The transformation can done ahead of time.
 It allows to implement powerful but expensive transformations.

-A new ``-o OPTIM_TAG`` command line option can be used to only load transformed code: it changes the name of searched ``.pyc`` files.

 Use Cases